Warren & Migliaccio, L.L.P.

 What happens if the custodial parent lies about income?

-A family law attorney can help gather evidence to show incorrect income reporting.
+• An attorney can help gather evidence to correct records.

 Should the parent that makes more money claim the child?

-The IRS looks at who the child lives with most of the time.
+• IRS considers where the child lives most of the time.

-Check with a tax expert to follow current IRS rules.
+• Consult a tax expert to ensure compliance with current rules.

 What if the noncustodial parent has children with someone else?

-Follow the right legal steps to avoid child support arrears or enforcement actions.
+• Follow legal steps to prevent arrears or enforcement issues.

 How do I enforce a Child Support Order?

-Non-payment can lead to losing a driver’s license or even jail in serious cases.
+• Non-payment can lead to license suspension or jail in serious cases.

 Summary